You can bow your own way – North American Fiddle

 Workshop 1 You can bow your own way – North American Fiddle

-For fiddlers who can quickly learn melodies by ear and have some experience with North American music (Appalachian, Cape Breton, Québécois, and New England).
-Viola’s and cellos are also welcome!
+For fiddlers and viola players who can quickly learn melodies by ear and have some experience with North American music (Appalachian, Cape Breton, Québécois, and New England).
+Laura will present a workshop focusing on groove in North

-Laura will present a workshop focusing on groove in North American folk music.
+American folk music.
 After learning each tune, she will dig into how the bow is the key to groove and expression.
-Together, we will explore how to translate different grooves and rhythmic patterns to hidden gems in the North American repertoire.
-Our goal will be to leave the class with a tool kit of possibilities to translate to favorite melodies at home.
-We will also work to distill our own instrumental strengths toward an unmistakable personal style.
+Together, we will explore how to translate different grooves and rhythmic patterns to hidden treasures in the North

 Laura Cortese